Ben-893/bank_app/README.md

 # Bank App

-Works like a bank account would, allowing you to desposit/withdraw money, see your balance, and see the the date and time of any tranactions.
+This is a bank account app that allows you to desposit/withdraw money, see your balance, and see the the date and time of any tranactions.

 # Setup